-CA4098 ADVANCED CULINARY NUTRITION CAREER COOPERATIVE EDUCATION
+CUL4098 ADVANCED CULINARY NUTRITION CAREER COOPERATIVE EDUCATION

-This capstone course will provide the student with experiential learning in diverse industry work settings.
+This capstone course will provide the student with experiential learning in diverse domestic and international industry work settings.
 Students will apply their theoretical nutrition and practical knowledge under the supervision of an executive chef and/or registered dietitian.
 Upon completion, the student will gain an understanding of the demands and expectations of the nutrition-related food service industry.
 Academic credit is awarded for this hands-on experience.
+Ouarter Credit Hours 15.0 will have a better understanding of the demands and expectations of the food service industry.
+Academic credit is awarded for this "hands-on" experience.
 Quarter Credit Hours 15.0

-CA4099 ADVANCED CULINARY ARTS CAREER COOPERATIVE EDUCATION
+CUL4099 ADVANCED CULINARY ARTS CAREER COOPERATIVE EDUCATION

-In this course, experiential learning takes place in diverse industry work settings.
+In this course, experiential learning takes place in diverse domestic and international industry work settings.
 Students will apply their theoretical and practical knowledge under the supervision of an executive chef.
-Upon completion, the student will have a better understanding of the demands and expectations of the food service industry.
-Academic credit is awarded for this "hands-on" experience.
-Ouarter Credit Hours 15.0
+Upon completion, the student

-CA4155 ATHLETIC PERFORMANCE CUISINE
+CUL4155 ATHLETIC PERFORMANCE CUISINE

 This laboratory course will emphasize the importance of how food can enhance athletic performance.
 This course will focus on creating menus specifically geared for the training tables of various sports.
 Students will utilize and apply their knowledge of nutrition, biochemistry, anatomy and physiology to develop individual assessments and menus for specific disciplines.
-Prerequisites: NU3030, SC3040.
-(HO) (PT)
+Prerequisites: NUTR3030, SCI3040.
+(H0) (PT) Quarter Credit Hours 3.0

-CA4165 PRODUCT RESEARCH & DEVELOPMENT
+CUL4165 PRODUCT RESEARCH & DEVELOPMENT

 This senior level course builds on and applies knowledge learned in several previous courses, including Nutrition and Sensory Analysis, Food Science, and Cost Control.
 Students will complete the assigned product development experiments during the first few labs.
 In addition, student teams will develop and test a new product suitable for commercialization.
 This class is conducted in a non-production kitchen, and students will be expected to scale and convert formulas, complete basic costing calculations, and perform and interpret nutritional analyses.
-Prerequisite: FM3025.
-(HO) Quarter Credit Hours 3.0
+Prerequisite: FSM3025.
+(HO) Ouarter Credit Hours 3.0

-CA4175 SPA CUISINE
+CUL4175 SPA CUISINE

 Advanced techniques of nutritionally sound food preparation and menu development will be discussed as they apply to current research reflected in the current USDA food guide pyramid.
 Students will explore the unique flavor systems of the world as they impact ethnic cuisine.
 Emphasis will be on redesigning recipes which maintain the integrity of unique cultural flavors while adapting current nutritional research to health and well being.
 Applications will focus on recipe and menu development as it currently applies to current spa cuisine models.
-Pererequisite: Senior status.
-(HO) Ouarter Credit Hours 3.0
+Prerequisite: Senior status.
+(HO) Quarter Credit Hours 3.0